apache/maven-site/content/markdown/maven-di.md

 So the next step is to add all dependencies that are needed for testing.

-For the helper classes, we are adding `maven-plugin-testing-harness`.
+For the helper classes, we are adding `maven-testing`.
-The dependencies to `maven-core`, `maven-resolver-api`, `maven-api-impl` and `guice` are only needed for the test runtime.
+The dependencies to `maven-core`, `maven-resolver-api` and `maven-api-impl`  are only needed for the test runtime.
 `junit-jupiter` is the used test framework, `mockito-*` is the used mock framework and `assertj` is the used annotation lib.
 The last two mention dependencies are optional but helpful.